 It was one of the most awaited day.
 To meet Sadhguru.
 In Los Angeles on October 1st.
 Until that day, he came my way every day for a few months and gave some wisdom for free.
-I had not met him before but I had already started feeling his energy after I attended the inner engineering program.
-It was the day to meet him physically.
+I had a desire to meet him after attending the inner engineering program.
+It was the day to fulfill that desire.

 About 1500 people had gathered at the Pasadena Convention Center in California.
 Some came to get his blessings.
 Some came to touch his feet (although he would not allow).
 Some came to drink the wine of divine.
 A few came to test his knowledge.

-The most awaited moment finally came.
 I had read in other spiritual books (e.g., An Autobiography of a Yogi) that most miraculous things happen in the presence of a Guru.
 I remember someone somewhere wrote when he touched the feet of his Guru, his hands passed through his transparent feet and touched the ground.
-I don’t buy that.
-No!
-My consciousness does not believe in miracles unless those are in my experience.
-But still my petty mind desired to see some miracles.
+My little mind desired to see some miracles that day.

 The fellow meditators of Sounds of Isha played devotional songs one after another.
-I danced in the floor with the spectators.
-I enjoyed so much.
-I was feeling so light as if feather.
-I can’t imagine how blissful the colleagues of Sounds of Isha must be feeling.
+We danced.
+Some time in harmony with the music, and sometime for attention.
+I was feeling very light that day.

-And I was freed.
-Freed of a desire; desire to meet the Guru.
-I felt so light while I dropped my desire to meet him, in front of him.
+But I was happy.
+Because I was freed that day.
+I was freed of a desire; desire to meet the Guru.
+I dropped my desire to meet him, in front of him that day.

 To me, knowledge is my Guru.
 The knowledge comes through different people, different things, and different experiences.
 It was indeed one of such experiences.
 I accept them all.